Ports and Relationships

-Today Qantas operates a daily four-class B747-400 service between Sydney and Johannesburg.
+Today Qantas operates 6 flights a week and a daily service during peak months three-class B747-400 service between Sydney and Johannesburg.
 Typical flight time is 14 hours and 10 minutes, one of the longest non-stop sectors in the Qantas network.
 The return leg is generally assisted by a favourable tailwind with a typical flying time of only 11 hours and 45 minutes.

-Qantas also codeshares on seven services operated by South African Airways each week between Perth and Johannesburg.
-Qantas operations are also supported by a regional office located in Johannesburg.
+Qantas operations are supported by a regional office located in Johannesburg.